Arin Hanson: Collaborations

 In 2008, Hanson worked together with Ross O'Donovan on the animated webseries Gamer Tonight where he provided the voice of the host, which was broadcast on the Australian television show Good Game.
 He also voiced a character in asdfmovie4 in 2011, a series by TomSka.

 In February 2012, Hanson appeared as a contestant on the Sony game show, The Tester, during its third season, as a community-voted contestant, but was falsely accused of using the show to promote himself.
-He later admitted that he applied in order to spite a former bully, while on the show itself he behaved in a way he described as actively trolling it, until he was reprimanded on camera.
+He later admitted that he applied to spite a former bully, while on the show itself he behaved in a way he described as actively trolling it, until he was reprimanded on camera.
 When asked about his experience, and whether or not he would do it again, he replied negatively.
 Hanson won the third season of the dance competition web series Dance Showdown, alongside professional dancer, Maxine Hupy.
 Hanson has also done narration work for several episodes of Did You Know Gaming?
 Besides providing additional work for online series on YouTube and Newgrounds, Hanson has been featured in several videos for the website ScrewAttack, including a collaboration with James Rolfe and Keith Apicary.

 In May 2022, Hanson fought against Harley Morenstein of Epic Meal Time in a boxing match which was part of the charity event Creator Clash, hosted by fellow content creator iDubbbz.

 Music

 In 2013, Hanson performed the introduction to a version of "Knight in Shining Armour" by Dougal and Gammer released as part of the compilation Clubland X-Treme Hardcore 9.

 In 2013, Hanson, along with Game Grumps co-host and Ninja Sex Party singer-songwriter Dan Avidan and instrumentalist Brian Wecht, formed the band Starbomb.
 They released their first album, named Starbomb in December 2013, which went on to become No. 1 on the Billboard Comedy Charts.
 Starbomb went on to release their second album one year later December 2014, titled Player Select.
 In early 2016, Hanson performed with Starbomb at their first live event at SXSW.

 On April 15, 2014, Fat Refund, a rap song, was released on the channel StamperTV, a collaboration between several animators and voice actors including Rice Pirate, Marc M., Stamper, and Hanson himself.

 Hanson has also provided some spoken vocals for several songs by the band Tupper Ware Remix Party.

 Starbomb released their third studio album, The TryForce, on April 19, 2019.

+Starbomb released their fourth studio album, Starbomb Boom: Rise of Lyrics, on October 25, 2024.